-Man, the son of Adam and King of the universe since the dawn of cwlization, has been depending almost entirely on photosynthesis for his food, fuel and fibre.
+Man, the son of Adam and King of the Universe since the dawn of civilization, has been depending almost entirely on photosynthesis for his food, fuel and fibre.
 In his greed for power he has been exploiting the fossil fuels at such a fantastic rate that he is now forced to meet his energy needs by resorting to other sources of energy such as nuclear fission and through development of practical methods for fixing the almost inexhaustible supply of solar energy.
 But there are many practical problems to be solved before he can use fully nuclear fission.
-High capital costs, highly developed techno--logy, a highly trained acientific personnel and the problem of atomic waste disposal are some of them.
-So the only safe and economical process left for man for consideration is the fixation of solar energy through the primor-deal process of photosynthesis (Oswald and Golueke 1960).
+High capital costs, highly developed technology, a highly trained scientific personnel and the problem of atomic waste disposal are some of them.
+So, the only safe and economical process left for man for consideration is the fixation of solar energy through the primordeal process of photosynthesis (Oswald and Golueke, 1960).

-(1) Production of power-from solar energy by means of algae:
+i) Production of power from solar energy by means of algae (Oswald, 1962):

-Oswald and his associates have shown the possibility of fixing radiant energy for large scale production of algal matter of at very low cost.
-They have shown that algae could probably be produced for digestion at less than \$ 0.01 per pound in open, shallow and sewage fertilised high-rate aerobic ponds.
-So the economic feasi--bility of using algae for fixation of solar energy appears to be within the realms of practical politics.
-Their early studies have shown that, although the production of methane from algae grown on a community's wastes may be technically and economically feasible, their later studies have indicated that some source of nutrient for the algae other than domestic sewage would have to be found to enable the process to supply a significant fraction, if not all, of the power requirements of a community.
-This led to the concept of intro--ducing digester residue influents into the algal culture, thereby recycling the fertility elements and thus increasing the energy fixing capacity of the ponds.
-Studies of the practicability of recycling digester residues were undertaken and it was found to be feasible on a laboratory scale (Oswald and Golueke 1960).
-Thus a promising method for producing electricity from solar energy became available for evaluation.
+Oswald and his associates have shown the possibility of fixing radiant energy for large scale production of algal matter at a very low cost.
+They have shown that algae could profitably be produced for digestion at less than \$ 0.01 per pound in open. shallow and sewage fertilized high rate aerobic ponds.
+So. the economic feasibility of using algae for fixation of solar energy appears to be within the realms of practical politics.
+Their early studies have shown that although the production of methane from algae grown on community's wastes may be technically and economically feasible, their later studies have indicated that some source of nutrient for the algae other than domestic sewage would have to be found to enable the process to supply a significant fraction, if not all, of the power requirements of a community.
+This led to the concept of introducing digester residue influents into the algal culture, thereby recycling the fertility elements and thus increasing the energy fixing capacity of the pond.
+Studies of the practicability of recycling digester residue were undertaken and it was found to be feasible on a laboratory scale (Oswald and Golueke, 1960).
+Thus a promising method for producing electricity from solar energy became available for evaluation on a pilot plant scale.

-(ii) Production of large scale and cheap algal protein:
+ii) Production of cheap algal protein (Oswald, 1962): (Fig. 20).

-Oswald has stated that large scale production of algae at the extremely low cost required to make economically feasible the production of power through algal digestion necessitates highly specialized pond design and operation criteria.
-The development of these criteria was accomplished in a series of studies at the univer--sity of California over a period of a decade.
-Information gained from the laboratory and pilot plant studies at the university,together with that from the numerous excellent studies of algal cultivation in inorganic media carried out at other centres (Burlew 1953; Tamiya 1957) make it possible to define a number of clearly essential and fundamental operational criteria for the large scale culture of algae in organic wastes.
+Large scale production of algae at the extremely low cost required to make economically feasible the production of power through algal digestion necessitates highly specialized pond design and operation criteria.
+The development of these criteria was accomplished in a series of studies at the University of California over a period of a decade.
+Information gained from the laboratory and pilot plant studies at the University, together with those from the numerous excellent studies of algal cultivation in inorganic media carried out at other centres (Burlew 1953; Tamiya, 1957) make it possible to define a number of clearly essential and fundamental operation criteria for the culture of algae in organic wastes.

-(iii) Preventing evtrophication of receiving waters:
+iii) Preventing eutrophication of receiving waters: (Oswald, 1962):

-The older conventional methods of secondary sewage treatment like the activated sludge and the trickling filter processes produce effluents which produce uncontrolled multiplication of algae in receiving waters.
-But the effluents from high-rate aerobic oxidation ponds, having produced one crop of algae in the ponds, and their effluents thereby usually depleted of algal mutrients, will not produce a second crop of algae if admitted into receiving waters.
-The effluents from high-rate aerobic ponds are more ideally suited for discharge into natural waters in which algal growth has frequen--tly been a source of nuisance.
+The older conventional methods of secondary sewage treatment like the activated sludge and the trickling filters processes produce effluents which produce uncontrolled multiplication of algae in receiving waters.
+But the effluents from high-rate aerobic oxidation ponds, having produced one crop of algae in the ponds, and their effluents thereby usually depleted of algal nutrients, will not produce a second crop of algae if admitted into receiving waters.
+The effluents from high-rate aerobic ponds are more ideally suited for discharge into natural waters in which algal growth has frequently been a source of nuisance.